xinxiaolin123/OccuNet/README.md

 ## Stage 2 configuration

-The Stage 2 training script allows the user to define the model configuration, dataset configuration, pretrained weights, trainable network components, and regularization strength.
+The Stage 2 training script allows users to define the model configuration, dataset configuration, pretrained weights, trainable network components, and regularization strength.

 Before running `stage2_OccuNet_training.py`, update the following paths in the trainer class according to your local environment: